+MACBETH.
 Fled to England!

+LENNOX.
 Ay, my good lord.

-Time, thou anticipatest my dread exploits:

-The flighty purpose never is o'ertook

-Unless the deed go with it; from this moment

-The very firstlings of my heart shall be

-The firstlings of my hand.
-And even now,

-To crown my thoughts with acts, be it thought and done:

-The castle of Macduff I will surprise;

-Seize upon Fife; give to the edge o' the sword

-His wife, his babes, and all unfortunate souls

-That trace him in his line.
-No boasting like a fool;

-This deed I'll do before this purpose cool.

-But no more sights!--Where are these gentlemen?
+Time, thou anticipat'st my dread exploits: The flighty purpose never is o'ertook Unless the deed go with it.
+From this moment The very firstlings of my heart shall be The firstlings of my hand.
+And even now, To crown my thoughts with acts, be it thought and done: The castle of Macduff I will surprise; Seize upon Fife; give to th' edge o' th' sword His wife, his babes, and all unfortunate souls That trace him in his line.
+No boasting like a fool; This deed I'll do before this purpose cool: But no more sights!-Where are these gentlemen?
 Come, bring me where they are.

+Scene II.
 Fife.
-Macduff's castle.
+A Room In Macduff's Castle